fleaflet/flutter_map/docs/servers/using-mapbox.md

 Scroll to the bottom of the dialog, and select Third Party.
 Then from the drop down box, select 'CARTO':
 ![Mapbox Map Style Share Dialog](flutter_map-wiki-mapbox2.jpg)

-You'll then need to copy the URL and use it in `flutter_map`, like in the code below.
+You'll then need to copy the URL and use it in 'flutter_map', like in the code below.

 ## Usage